TD Investors Have Opportunity To Lead The Toronto-Dominion Bank Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion bank ("TD" or the "Company") (NYSE: TD ).
+BENSALEM, Pa., Nov.
+12, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion bank ("TD" or the "Company") (NYSE: TD ).

 Class Period: February 29, 2024 – October 9, 2024